-Lines, some delays signal strong turnout at Iowa caucuses
+Official: Iowa caucus turnout on pace to match 2016 levels

 Why did they switch parties?

-“We don’t like Trump,” said Norman, a retired electrical engineer.
+“We don’t like Trump,” said Norman Iverson, a retired electrical engineer.
 “We don’t want him to be president anymore.
 We’ve had enough of him.”

 Burnett reported from Chicago.
-Associated Press reporters Scott McFetridge in Des Moines, Iowa, and Zeke Miller in Washington contributed.
+Associated Press writers Scott McFetridge and David Pitt in Des Moines, Iowa, and Zeke Miller in Washington contributed to this report.

-Note: This story has been corrected to show that Barack Obama defeated Hillary Clinton, John Edwards and other candidates in 2008, not Clinton and Martin O’Malley.